NaviGlobeTreks/Example-1ow_pbOLmkhXmggRQQNd3LY_pkEXhD49o1jPhrTpyOvg/README.md

             },
             "main": "https://youtu.be/8y1bViFrHqI",
             "pagenumber": "1",
             "text": "Dinosaur bones were first discoved by Aurthur Lakes in 1877.
 He was a school teacher in Golden, Colorado at the time.
 Upon his discovery, he sent samples of the bones to the 2 most experts of the time and waited.
 Watch the video to discover how nasty the wars became.
+Within the Morrison FM is a layer of \"brontosaurus buldge\".
+The long necked dinosaurs walked along in the soft mud, making footprints which later filled in.
+When the rocks were uplifted and the road was cut through, the side of the impressions became visible.
 Learning goals: Describe the Bone Wars.
-Explain why they stopped digging and moved the digs up to Como Bluff, WY", "title": "Dinosaur Bone Wars",
+Explain why they stopped digging and moved the digs up to Como Bluff, WY. ", "title": "Dinosaur Bone Wars",
             "youtube": ""
         },